 However, business credit cards may NOT have all the consumer protection personal cards have.
 For example, banks can raise the APR of your small business card without warning (which they can NOT do with a personal credit card).
 So be sure to know the card benefits so you use the best credit card for your purchases.

-Note: The AMEX sign-up bonus rules restrict you from earning a sign-up bonus on the SAME card more than once.
+Note: The AMEX welcome bonus rules restrict you from earning a welcome bonus on the SAME card more than once.
 So if you’ve had a card before, you can NOT earn the bonus when you open the card again.
 Before you apply for an AMEX card, it’s a good idea to make sure you aren’t targeted for a higher offer.

 How to Fill Out an American Express Business Card Application